 Sailing the west coast of Scotland offers some of the best cruising anywhere in the world.

-The weather is not always perfect, but the sense of exploration, the scenery, the history and the wildlife more than compensate.
+The weather is not always sunny, but the sense of exploration, the scenery, the history and the wildlife more than compensate.

-Our destination will be the stunning Isle of Arran.
+Our base will be the stunning Isle of Arran.

-Arran, where Lindsay has family, will be our Scottish base.
-Over the summer, we will explore the islands and coastline of the Firth of Clyde and the Southern Hebrides.
-On your Scottish charter aboard Makara, you will get to meet some of Lindsay’s family and delight in their hospitality, local knowledge and generally showing us all a good time.
+Over the summer, we will explore the islands and coastline of the Firth of Clyde and the Kyles of Bute.
+On your Scottish charter aboard Makara, you will get to meet local farming families and delight in their hospitality and knowledge of their history.